TheSuperMighty/MightyIO-Unity-Package/README.md

 This method will run when I successful purchase has been made inside the pop up shop.
 Implement this inside your OnEnable function and inside place code to unloack the item for your player.

 **returns:**
-string: The product that was purchased from the Pop Up Shop
+string: The Product Identifier of the product that was purchased from the Pop Up Shop

 ---